How To Get To Lauterbrunnen? Make An Itinerary and Visit

 For the “Private Vehicle” Tables, you will see:

-• Travel Time.
-An estimate based on ideal driving conditions. (fastest route)
+• Travel time is an estimate based on ideal driving conditions, again considering the fastest route.

-Lauterbrunnen is a municipality located in the heart of the Bernese Alps, approximately 65 kilometers (40 miles) southeast of Bern.
-It has a village which is also called Lauterbrunnen, and it is situated in the most spectacular trough valley of the country.
+• Lauterbrunnen is a commune nestled in the heart of the Bernese Alps, about 65 kilometers (or 40 miles) southeast of Bern.

 Map of Lauterbrunnen, Switzerland